WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Lotty-Coupat/Kirstie-Checkin-Meetings.md

 #### What did you achieve?

-- Working more in Github - uplaoded summaries and objectives as well as creating branches to work on project related things.
+- Working more in Github - uploaded summaries and objectives as well as creating branches to work on project related things.
 - Started the Newsletter
 - First draft of Mountain of Engagement.
 - Onboarding pack started as a Powerpoint